huamanche/buyvm-stock-notifier/README.md

    * 7th line is currently for `#product3`, which is `LU E3-KVM 2GB`.
 4. Enable Actions if disabled in repository settings.
 5. Let it run and text you when it's time to grab your slice!

+P.S.
+You can optionally modify `.github/workflows/node.js.yml` file to set your own cron schedule which is currently set for once in 5 minutes.